hrfee/jfa-go/README.md

     * Granular control over invites: Validity period as well as number of uses can be specified.
     * Account profiles: Assign settings profiles to invites so new users have your predefined permissions, homescreen layout, etc. applied to their account on creation.
     * Password validation: Ensure users choose a strong password.
+    * CAPTCHAs can be enabled to avoid bots
 * ⌛ User expiry: Specify a validity period, and new users accounts will be disabled/deleted after it.
 The period can be manually extended too.
 * 🔗 Ombi Integration: Automatically creates Ombi accounts for new users using their email address and login details, and your own defined set of permissions.
 * Account management: Apply settings to your users individually or en masse, and delete users, optionally sending them an email notification with a reason.
 * Telegram/Discord/Matrix Integration: Verify users via a chat bot, and send Password Resets, Announcements, etc. through it.
 * 📨 Email storage: Add your existing users email addresses through the UI, and jfa-go will ask new users for them on account creation.
     * Email addresses can optionally be used instead of usernames
-* 🔑 Password resets: When users forget their passwords and request a change in Jellyfin, jfa-go reads the PIN from the created file and sends it straight to the user via email/telegram.
+* 🔑 Password resets: When users forget their passwords and request a change in Jellyfin, jfa-go reads the PIN from the created file and sends it straight to them via email/telegram.
-* Notifications: Get notified when someone creates an account, or an invite expires.
+* Admin Notifications: Get notified when someone creates an account, or an invite expires.
 * 📣 Announcements: Bulk message your users with announcements about your server.
 * Authentication via Jellyfin: Instead of using separate credentials for jfa-go and Jellyfin, jfa-go can use it as the authentication provider.
     * Enables the usage of jfa-go by multiple people